 The modeling area covers 13 counties in the bi-state region of North and South Carolina.
 These counties include Anson, Cabarrus, portions of Catawba, Cleveland, Gaston, Iredell, Lincoln, Mecklenburg, Rowan, Stanly, and Union counties from the North Carolina side and the northern panhandle of Lancaster and York counties from the South Carolina side.

 Charlotte Department of Transportation (CDOT) serves as the model custodian for the Metrolina Regional Model.
-The MRM is maintained and operated by a team of modelers from the following agencies:
+The MRM is maintained and operated by an additional team of modelers from the North Carolina Department of Transportation (NCDOT) and the South Carolina Department of Transportation (SCDOT).

 This documentation reflects MRM25v1.0.
 The official base year is 2022.
 The horizon years include 2025, 2035, 2045, and 2055.
 For conformity purposes, the year 2026 is also modeled.
 Please refer to the MRM Versions tab for more information on the project lists that are used for the respective model versions.